webdavloper/arcade-game/README.md

 ___

 # Resources:
-All all the audios utilized are from [Freesound](https://freesound.org)
+All the audios utilized are from [Freesound](https://freesound.org)